javers/javers.github.io/documentation/configuration/index.md

     .registerCustomComparator(new GuavaCustomComparator(), Multimap.class).build()
 ```

+<h3 id="ignoring-things">Ignoring things</h3>

+The ideal domain model contains only business relevant data and no technical clutter.
+Such model is compact and neat.
+All domain objects and their properties are important and worth being persisted.

+In real world, domain objects often contain various kind of noisy properties, you don't wont to audit.
+For example: dynamic proxies (like Hibernate lazy loading proxies), duplicated data,
+auto-generated data and so on.

+It is important to exclude these things from the JaVers mapping, simply to save a storage and CPU.
+It''s done by marking them as ignored.
+Ignored property is omitted by both JaVers diff algorithm and JaversRepository.

+...

+The rule of thumb: configure JaVers to ignore all business irrelevant data.

 <h2 id="repository-setup">JaversRepository setup</h2>
 If you are going to use JaVers as a data audit framework you are supposed to configure `JaversRepository`.